ritikjainx/E-Commerce-App/README.md

-I am making an An Ecommerce App using Flutter. still in progress.... you can check the final app screen in screens folder
+I am making an An Ecommerce App using Flutter. still in progress....
+**you can check the final app screen in screens folder**

 ## Updates
 - 6 july : Welcome screens added
 - 10 july : login , forget password page added
+- 17 July : Create profile,OTP Screen and HomeScreen added

 ## Getting Started